gbhaumikkumar14/clear/README.md

 Using Shared preference to save value weather user visits app first time or not, based on value onboarding screens will be shown to user.

+## NOTE - Only Android App is built and tested due to machine limitation.